 The Most Critical Choice

-From its data, Gallup made some dramatic realizations: Of about 100 million people in America who hold full-time jobs, 30 million (30 percent) are engaged and inspired at work.
-At the other end of the spectrum are roughly 20 million (20 percent) employees who are actively disengaged, who aren’t just unhappy, but also busy acting out their unhappiness and undermining what engaged co-workers accomplish.
-The other 50 million (50 percent) American workers are not engaged.
-“They’re just kind of present, but not inspired by their work or their managers,” Gallup Chairman and CEO Jim Clifton notes.
+In a 2013 e-book, Got A Bad Boss?
+Work That Boss to Get What You Want at Work, Nelson cites a Gallup Inc. State of the American Workplace report which found that “of the approximately 100 million people in America who hold full-time jobs, 30 million (30%) are engaged and inspired at work….
+At the other end of the spectrum are roughly 20 million (20%) employees who are actively disengaged.
+These employees, who have bosses from hell that make them miserable, roam the halls spreading discontent.
+The other 50 million (50%) American workers are not engaged.
+They’re just kind of present, but not inspired by their work or their managers.”

-Navigating the Road to Happiness
+Navigating the Road to Happy Employees

 “Now, you don’t share everything with your allies, but you share a lot.
 And what employees really resent is to be the last ones to find out about the merger, or the consultant coming in, or the downsizing, or the change of facility, or the new software.
-I’m not talking about sharing every single little bit of information—some of it is only appropriate for your three or four founders—but if you share basic information as you go along, people have a better understanding of why something is turning negative and perhaps what steps you’re taking right away to turn it positive.
-Right alongside that—and this is what happens too often as companies grow past the two- or three-person level—is that they do not solicit, actively solicit, opinion and solutions from the newer hires.”
+I’m not talking about sharing every single little bit of information—some of it is only appropriate for your three or four founders.
+But if you share basic information as you go along, people have a better understanding of why something is turning negative and perhaps what steps you’re taking right away to turn it positive.
+Right alongside that—and this is what happens too often as companies grow past the two- or three-person level—is that they do not solicit, actively solicit, opinion and solutions from the newer hires,” Nelson continues.

 Finally, today’s manager needs to be cognizant of the challenges of managing generational differences.
 Baby boomers, Gen Xers and millennials may have very different ways of looking at work and goals, Nelson says.
 “Don’t clump all your employees in one basket.